vdfbiz7/AI-Video-Transcriber/README.md

 # AI Video transcriptor

-Python program we are going to transcribe a Youtube video to text with the help of AI.
+Python program able to transcribe a Youtube video to text with the help of AI.

 ## Installation